MistyCommunity/Documentation/src/content/docs/reference/rest.md

 Return Values
 * Result (boolean) - Returns `true` if there are no errors related to this command.

-### StopFaceDetection
+### StartRecordingAudio
-Stops Misty's detection of faces in her line of vision.
+Directs Misty to initiate an audio recording and save it with the specified file name.
+Misty records audio with a far-field microphone array and saves it as a byte array string.
+To stop recording, you must call the `StopRecordingAudio` command.
+If you do not call `StopRecordingAudio`, Misty automatically stops recording after 60 seconds.

-Endpoint: POST &lt;robot-ip-address&gt;/api/faces/detection/stop
+Endpoint: POST &lt;robot-ip-address&gt;/api/audio/record/start

 Parameters
-- None
+* FileName (string) - The name to assign to the audio recording.
+This parameter must include a `.wav` file type extension at the end of the string.

 Return Values
 * Result (boolean) - Returns `true` if there are no errors related to this command.

-### CancelFaceTraining
+### StopFaceDetection
-Halts face training that is currently in progress.
-A face training session stops automatically, so you do not need to use the CancelFaceTraining command unless you want to abort a training that is in progress.
+Stops Misty's detection of faces in her line of vision.

-Endpoint: POST &lt;robot-ip-address&gt;/api/faces/training/cancel
+Endpoint: POST &lt;robot-ip-address&gt;/api/faces/detection/stop

 Parameters
 - None